Srinathi117/Pancreatic-Cancer_app/README.md

 ## Results

 Summarize the findings and results of pancreatic cancer prediction using the CNN + GNN model, including:
-  - performance metrics
+  - Performance metrics
-  - confidence output
+  - Confidence output
-  - model behavior on cancer vs non-cancer cases
+  - Model behavior on cancer vs non-cancer cases

 ## AI Chatbot Assistant

  The web app includes a Gemini-powered AI Assistant that can:
-   - explain how to use the website
+   - Explain how to use the website
-   - provide general awareness about pancreatic cancer
+   - Provide general awareness about pancreatic cancer
-   - answer basic questions about CT/MRI imaging and AI models The chatbot does not provide medical diagnosis or treatment advice.
+   - Answer basic questions about CT/MRI imaging and AI models The chatbot does not provide medical diagnosis or treatment advice.

 ## Acknowledgments

 Any acknowledgments or credits for:
-  - dataset sources
+  - Dataset sources
   - PyTorch / Torch Geometric
   - Flask
   - Gemini API